ethereum/builder-specs/specs/bellatrix/builder.md

         return False

     # Verify parent hash
-    return is_valid_parent_hash(state, parent_hash)
+    return parent_hash == state.latest_execution_payload_header.block_hash
 ```

 #### Constructing the `ExecutionPayloadHeader`

-Suppose the builder receives an execution payload header request for `slot`, `parent_hash`, and `pubkey`.
+Suppose the builder is bidding for `slot`, `parent_hash`, and `pubkey`.
-The builder MUST return the header of the valid execution payload that is able to pay the `fee_recipient` for the registered `pubkey` the most.
+The builder MUST submit a bid for the valid execution payload that is able to pay the `fee_recipient` for the registered `pubkey` the most.
-If possible under the rules of consensus, the builder MUST return an execution payload header whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`.
+If possible under the rules of consensus, the builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`.
-Otherwise, the builder MUST return an execution payload header with `gas_limit` as close as possible to the desired value under the rules of consensus.
+Otherwise, the builder MUST build an execution payload with `gas_limit` as close as possible to the desired value under the rules of consensus.

 #### Constructing the `BuilderBid`